 The Primacy of Anxiety

 The first emotion to be reclaimed was anxiety.
 Beginning with the existential philosophers, existentialism has a long history of valuing anxiety.
 Soren Kierkegaard, who is often regarded as the first existential philosopher, wrote what is considered the first book on anxiety in 1844.
 This book has been translated as The Concept of Anxiety or The Concept of Dread.
-Rollo May, often considered the father of American existential psychology, wrote is doctoral dissertation on anxiety and later published it under the title of The Meaning of Anxiety in 1950.
+Rollo May, often considered the father of American existential psychology, wrote his doctoral dissertation on anxiety and later published it under the title of The Meaning of Anxiety in 1950.

-May (1970) made strong case for anxiety to be reinterpreted in a more positive light.
+May (1970) made a strong case for anxiety to be reinterpreted in a more positive light.
 Part of the reinterpretation of anxiety brought about a distinction between existential anxiety and neurotic anxiety.
 While the idea of neurotic anxiety can be traced back to Freud, May made significant contributions to the development of the concept within an existential framework.
 According to May, neurotic anxiety is disproportionate to the threat or the results of repression or an intrapsychic conflict.
 Conversely, normal or existential anxiety is a normal part of the human condition.

 While the distinction between normal and neurotic anxiety is beneficial, both can be used in a productive manner.
 What makes anxiety pathological is not the experience of it, but the resistance to it.
 The presence of anxiety offers a guide to deeper understandings of the self, one’s relationships, and one’s problems.
 Merely taking away or alleviating anxiety is not necessarily productive.
 Rather, it has great potential to be destructive in that it removes the guide.
-It is very common for people who begin psychotropic medications to drop out of therapy shortly afterwards.
+It is very common for people who begin psychotropic medications to drop out of therapy shortly afterward.
 They have not miraculously healed or grown.
 Rather, they have lost their motivation and guide (i.e., anxiety or the unpleasant feeling).
-This is not to say that no one should take medication, that medications are all bad, or that they don’t have a appropriate utility.
+This is not to say that no one should take medication, that medications are all bad, or that they don’t have an appropriate utility.
 Rather, it means that medication use should be understood in a broader context.

 From an existential perspective, what becomes important is learning to sit with the anxiety and listen to it.
 This is not easy and takes time, but with work anxiety can be changed from something to be feared to something that is welcomed as an opportunity for learning and growth.
 What often occurs in existential therapy is that the experience of anxiety changes more so than the presence of it.
 In other words, anxiety becomes less of a miserable experience and doesn’t feel so bad or overwhelming.
 This, in itself, often serves to decrease the neurotic portions of the anxiety.